VectorZeroAI/ZeroWeb/README.md

 Takes all the raw(numer).json files contents and compiles them into one big "Global_raw" SQLite Data base.

 Then all the contents of "Global_raw" are embedded into a FAISS Index, with the URL as the label of the node.

+The FAISS index used is:"IVF4096,PQ32x8 with nprobe=8" + memory mapping.

 Exposes funktions: